slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Socrates*
 > *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."
 -- James Akre*
+> *"If past history was all there was about the game, the richest people would be librarians."
+-- Warren Buffett*
 > *"The best way, perhaps the only way, to change others is to become an example."
--- Naval Ravikant*
-> *"Everybody wants to change others.
+"Everybody wants to change others.
 Nobody wants to be changed."
--- Naval Ravikant*
-> *"People think they can't change themselves, but they can.
+"People think they can't change themselves, but they can.
 People think they can change others, but they can't."
--- Naval Ravikant*
-> *"If past history was all there was about the game, the richest people would be librarians."
--- Warren Buffett*
-> *"Sometimes it's easier to change the world than to change people's minds."
+"Sometimes it's easier to change the world than to change people's minds."
 -- Naval Ravikant*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in teh other direction twice as fast to make up for lost time.